sh1ngekyo/TournamentTree/README.md

 # TournamentTree
-Tournamet Tree / Selection Tree / Winner Tree / Looser Tree
+Tournamet Tree / Selection Tree / Winner Tree / Loser Tree

 A small example of the Tournament Tree data structure.
 I don't vouch for the correctness of the entire code.
 Maybe it will be useful for someone to write their solution.